pcesar65/GoNumero.com/_posts/2019-03-09-forecasting.md

 decided to removed the last 14 data points in order to compare forecasting accuracy.
 On Figure 1 below you can see the fixed plot of the employment in Wisconsin with a sample size of 164 months in total.</small>

 ![intro forecast]({{ site.baseurl }}/assets/images/forecast/1.jpg){:height="300px" width="200px"}{:class="image-centered"}
+<small>As shown in our graph, there is an evident seasonality component because the dataset was collected
+monthly.
+In addition, there was an upward trend present throughout the sample dataset.
+Before applying any type of transformation, the variance of our original dataset is 2186.5.
+Since our dataset has a large variance as well as having an upward trend and seasonality.
+We can conclude that our time series needs to be transformed and differenced in order to make it stationary.</small>